roman-milk/roman-milk.github.io/frank-and.md

  While I entertained Willie Tanya took his keys, went to his motel room, got the laptop and brought it home.
 There were a total of twenty-one pictures on Willie's hard drive and I copied them onto a thumb drive and then deleted them off of his computer.
 It embarrassed Tanya that I saw them, but I needed to know a few things.
 I had her tell me who the men I the pictures were.

- I cut Willie loose and told him to get dressed and then I handed him his laptop and said: Report_Story #4
+ I cut Willie loose and told him to get dressed and then I handed him his laptop and said: